ropensci/landscapetools/README.md

 -   Please [report any issues or bugs](https://github.com/ropensci/landscapetools/issues/new/).
 -   License: GPL3
 -   Get citation information for `landscapetools` in R doing `citation(package = 'landscapetools')`
--   We are very open to contributions - if you are interested check [Contributor Code of Conduct](CONTRIBUTING.md).
+-   We are very open to contributions - if you are interested check [Contributing](CONTRIBUTING.md).
     -   Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 [![ropensci\_footer](https://ropensci.org/public_images/github_footer.png)](http://ropensci.org)